blosavio/chlog/README.md

       <p>
         On the one hand, making the changelog normalized data lends itself to straightforward analysis and display on the web.
 On the other hand, is it a strategic mistake to require that every change be a member of an enumerated set?
 Is having a change-kind <code>:other</code> a red flag?
-It&apos;s fairly typical for one of my commits be include an update to the source code, accompanied by some additional unit tests, and some kind of change in the documentation.
-At the moment, I would categorize it as a <code>:altered-function</code>, with the implicit understanding that a person reading the changelog would care about that the most, and that the accompanying unit tests and docs are subordinate.
+It&apos;s fairly typical for one of my commits to include an update to the source code, accompanied by some additional unit tests, and some kind of change in the documentation.
+At the moment, I would categorize it as a <code>:altered-function</code>, with the implicit understanding that someone reading the changelog would care about the changed function the most, and that the accompanying unit tests and docs are subordinate.
       </p>
       <p>
         But the rigidity causes concern, and perhaps only extended use will reveal if it&apos;s a deal-breaker.